The six operations in topology: Shape theory and shape submersions

-is actually natural on $\cate{X}$.
-Notice that, if one regards $\infcat$ as an $(\infty, 2)$-category, the universal property of $\text{Pro}(\cate{X})$ and the definition of the slice imply that $\beta$ can be seen as a natural transformation between 2-functors.
-Hence, by [Hau20, Theorem 3.22], by adjunction we may regard the relative shape as a lax natural transformation, where the 2-cells involved may be described as follows: any geometric morphism induces an adjunction
+is actually natural in $\X$.
+Notice that, if one regards $\infcat$ as an $(\infty, 2)$-category, the universal property of $\Pro(\X)$ and the definition of the slice imply that $\beta$ can be seen as a natural transformation between 2-functors.
+Hence, by \cite[Theorem 5.3.5]{haugseng2023lax}, by adjunction we may regard the relative shape as a lax natural transformation, where the 2-cells involved may be described as follows: any geometric morphism induces an adjunction

 and for any commutative square of topoi

 applying $\pb{g'}$ to the unit of the adjunction $\pfs{f}\dashv\pb{f}$ induces a natural transformation

 and hence by transposition